Snitkin-Lab-Umich/Data-Flow-SOP/processing-illumina-samples.md

 ![image](pics/transfer-qcd-results.png)

-11. Once you have confirmed that the results has been moved (you should get an email from globus), create a folder, `QCD_snakemake_pipeline`, in your newly moved results folder here `/nfs/turbo/umms-esnitkin/Project_Test_Illumina_Org/Sequence_data/illumina_fastq/2024-08-21_Plate1-to-Plate3/2024-06-04_Project_Merlin_QCD/`.
+11. Once you have confirmed that the results have been moved (you should get an email from globus), create a folder, `QCD_snakemake_pipeline`, in your newly moved results folder here `/nfs/turbo/umms-esnitkin/Project_Test_Illumina_Org/Sequence_data/illumina_fastq/2024-08-21_Plate1-to-Plate3/2024-06-04_Project_Merlin_QCD/`.

 > `cd` into your QCD results folder and create a new folder `QCD_snakemake_pipeline`.